Advising FAQs

 Yes.
 Transfer students with IGETC must satisfy all Revelle math and natural science requirements that they have not already completed at the community college.
 Check your degree audit to see which requirements you have remaining, and contact Revelle Advising with questions.

 During the application process, applicants are asked to rank their preference of UC San Diego’s colleges, and they are assigned accordingly.
 You cannot change your College after admission.
 Once enrolled, if you want to transfer colleges you will need to apply for the Inter-College Transfer process by Week 4 of the Winter or Spring quarter.
 Applications are only accepted if you can graduate at least two quarters earlier by changing colleges.
 Please view the Inter-College Transfer (ICT) steps for more details.
+Inter-College Transfers are an exception and there is no guarantee of approval.

 Courses numbered 1 through 99 are lower-division courses and are typically for first-year students and sophomores.
 Courses numbered 100 through 199 are upper-division courses and are usually open only to students who have completed at least one lower-division course in the given subject.
 You will need at least 60 upper-division units to graduate.